 The enforcement of the psych rules apparently requires that the director be, well, psychic.
 As a rule of thumb, we're saying, no psyches because you've had a bad day and given up, or want to create a big swing, or if the opponents are not equipped to deal with it.

 At our club, our policy will be to include excessive frequency over time.
 Two a day every day is too much also.
 Take any warning we give you very seriously.

 What Should You Do If You Routinely Make Light Bids?

-If you routinely make very light openers, preempts, overcalls, or 3rd hand openers, you must check the appropriate convention card boxes on the second line below "General Approach".
+If you routinely make very light openers, preempts, overcalls, or third-hand openers, you must check the appropriate convention card boxes on the second line below "General Approach".
 These boxes also require that you call your opponents' attention to this BEFORE play begins (pre-alert).
 For example, if you might routinely preempt with xx xx Qxxxxxx xx , you must check the "very light preempts" box and pre-alert your opponents when you first meet them.

-Remember, if you routinely do these things, not telling the opponents is a serious violation of the Laws.
+Remember, if you routinely do these things, not telling the opponents is a serious violation of the laws.

 Scores will not be adjusted (per regulations) unless the director feels an implicit agreement or forbidden system-related factor is involved, but procedural penalties and even suspension could be imposed.
 A procedural penalty means subtracting match points or IMPS directly from the offender's total for the day.
 The offended pair is not going to get an adjusted score most of the time.

 The full ACBL statement is on their web site.